 Squirrels are highly adaptable creatures who have adjusted well to the urban and suburban landscape.
 Consequently, squirrels are an abundant species worldwide.
 North America is home to a wide variety of tree squirrels and an even larger number of ground squirrels.
 In Massachusetts, gray and red squirrels are most common, while the fox squirrel and gray squirrels are the species most frequently involved in conflicts with humans.

 Squirrels primarily consume plant matter, and their diet varies with the seasons.
 They typically eat and store acorns and other nuts underground, which provide their caches of food for the winter.
 Spring flowers and growing buds are also eaten as the weather warms, and in the summer they often eat fruits and berries.

+Squirrel activity is highest during mating season.
 Eastern gray and fox squirrels have two litters each year, the first between February and April and the second between August and September.
-Squirrel activity is highest during mating season, and after young squirrels, called “kittens,” are driven out of their mothers’ nests to disperse into new territory.
+Young squirrels, called “kittens,” are driven out of their mothers’ nests to disperse into new territory.

 POSSIBLE CONFLICTS & SOLUTIONS